 These are classes that I teach:

 6th grade choir: Meets every-other day, first thing in the morning.
 This group learns how to read music, using solfege and rhythm syllables.
 They sing in 2 or 3 parts, depending on voicings and abilities.
 I choose repertoire to give them a sampling of 'show choir' and 'jazz choir' styles, to inform their choice for advanced choir.

-Music Theatre: Meets every day, currently three classes who are double-cast in the school musical.
+Music Theatre: Meets every day, currently three classes of 7th and 8th graders mixed.
 This class has similar activities to 6th grade drama, but spends the bulk of the year producing the school musical.
 This is similar to a Project Based Learning environment, where students are challenged with the task of putting on a show, including: creating sets, costumes, staging, lighting, sound, and props, in addition to the actual acting and singing on stage.
 I strive to encourage life skills like: taking initiative, utilizing trial and error, collaborating with others, and developing confidence in one's own abilities.

 Choirs learn to read music notation using Alfred's "Sing at First Sight" curriculum lessons.
 We use Kodaly syllables for rhythm and Solfege for pitch.
 These skills apply to our written repertoire, where we also learn to follow the 'map' of the song, with symbols like repeats, coda, first and second endings, verse reading, DC al fine, and tempo or dynamic markings.

 Drama/Theatre classes have active participation and discovery.
 The best way to learn terminology and skills is to physically use them, including: stage direction, acting techniques, improvisation, script analysis, and evaluation.
 "Learn by doing" is one of my mottos.
 Another is "put your phone away," :)